Social Networking for Baby Boomers Women

 57% of Baby Boomers have visited a Social Networking Website.

-One-third of Baby Boomer Internet Users have a profile on a social networking Web site – Pew Internet & American Life Project,
+One-third of Baby Boomer Internet Users have a profile on a Social Networking Website.

-There’s a big misconception that Baby Boomers might not be tech savvy enough to keep the pace with the younger generations, but as these reports share, this isn’t the case.
+There’s a big misconception that Baby Boomers might not be tech-savvy enough to keep pace with the younger generations, but as these reports share, this isn’t the case.

 You have to give the Baby Boomer Generation more credit than that.
 We’re trendsetters, remember?
 And we aren’t going to let a new trend get by us.
 No way.
 That might make us feel old, and that’s the last thing Boomers want – is to feel old.